LeGriffon/YelpCamp/README.md

-# YCampgrounds Review Web ApplicationelpCamp
+# Campgrounds Review Web Application
 ##

 * YelpCamp is a web application that enables users to sign up and log in to create and review campgrounds.
 This project was from Colt Steele's web development course on Udemy.